 What Happened on Palm Sunday

-Jesus has been staying in Bethany in the home of Mary, Martha, and Lazarus.
-It’s about 2 miles from Jerusalem.
-He rides into Jerusalem, which is filled with Jews who were there to celebrate Passover.
-The people shout “Blessed is he who comes in the name of the Lord” which fulfills prophecy recorded in Psalm 118:26 and they proclaim him their Messianic King.
+Waving palm branches, the people shout “Blessed is he who comes in the name of the Lord” which fulfills prophecy recorded in Psalm 118:26.
 Five days later these same people scream out for his execution…

 What made the people praise Jesus as their Messiah?
-Just to go along with the crowd?
 Did they misunderstand Jesus’ ministry?
 Were they caught up in the excitement of others?
-Whatever the reasons, they each had their own.
-They saw something in Jesus that benefitted their own lives.

-Do you try to fit God into your life on your own terms?
-Think about your time, your money, your service, your praise, your study of his Word… Where do you put your King into each of those categories?
+How do you worship our King?
+Think about your time, your money, your service, your praise, your study of his Word… Where do you put Him into each of those categories?

 Jesus Clears the Temple

-The Jewish religious leaders allowed the takeover of the only place in the temple that the Gentiles could come to worship God.
-Jesus spoke to them: “Is it not written: ‘My house will be called a house of prayer for all nations’?
-But you have made it into a ‘den of robbers.’ ” (Mark 11:17) Jesus is quoting Isaiah 56:7 and Jeremiah 7:11 to the Jewish leaders.
+Jesus speaks: “Is it not written: ‘My house will be called a house of prayer for all nations’?
+But you have made it into a ‘den of robbers.’ ” (Mark 11:17)

 The temple was to be a place of prayer, not theft.
 As you can probably imagine, Jesus’ actions didn’t go over well with the religious leaders.